 With surveys conducted by the government and with a health point of view this phenomenon occurs less.
 And therefore this data is more reliable.

 My own size charts are based on this kind of data and are made for real people.

 No matter if the data is correct or not, a lot of size charts do not match that data.

 I researched a lot of size charts and all of them showed relations between measurements that do not exist and vice versa, omitted relations that do exist.

 For instance, a size range is usually designed for one specific body height.
-Which means that all length related dimensions are the same over the complete range.
+Which means that most length related dimensions are the same over the complete range.
 However, in all researched size charts these measurements varied across the size range, even though the body height was constant.

 I don’t know what the reason behind this is.
 I guess that it has to do with keeping proportions the same and having larger size looking good on a hanger.
 But this is asking for trouble.
 Proportions do not stay the same when you only grow in width and not in length.
 You can keep proportions the same, but then you have to construct your pattern in a different manner.
 And this might not be in line with cheap and fast…

 Luckily, there are some options to increase the fit of your garments.
 Check out the blog “5 Tips to achieve the best fit possible” to find out what you can do to create more happy customers.
 And adding stretch isn’t one of them…